LendingClub Personal Loans Review

 Sales & Advertising Transparency

-Between the main website and the FAQ, Lending Club’s website supplies most of the information you’ll need to know before applying for a loan, or even while you’re paying the loan off.
+Between the main website and the FAQ, LendingClub’s website supplies most of the information you’ll need to know before applying for a loan or even while you’re paying the loan off.
 I have seen the range of interest rates, origination fees, other possible fees, and term lengths disclosed in multiple places across the site.
 If you poke around a bit before applying, you shouldn’t run into any surprises.

-It’s worth noting that many customers feel misled by Lending Club’s mailers, which claim the customer has been “preapproved” for a loan.
+It’s worth noting that many customers feel misled by LendingClub’s mailers, which claim the customer has been “preapproved” for a loan.
 As stated below, preapproval is not indicative of whether or not you’re actually qualified for a loan.
-Lending Club identifies potential borrowers through third party sources, but may find reasons to decline your application when they gather more detailed information about your situation.
+LendingClub identifies potential borrowers through third-party sources but may find reasons to decline your application after gathering more detailed information about your situation.

 Customer Service & Technical Support

-Lending Club has a very comprehensive FAQ, which covers everything from applying for a loan, to how to navigate your account, to how to make payments.
+LendingClub has a very comprehensive FAQ, which covers everything from applying for a loan to how to navigate your account and how to make payments.

 If your question isn’t answered there, customer service is available via phone or email.
-Unlike Lending Club’s business loan branch, borrowers with a personal loan do not have a dedicated account manager.
-Regardless, most customers report positive experiences with Lending Club’s customer service, though a few customers have reported difficulty getting in touch with a person who could help solve their problem.
+Unlike LendingClub’s business loan branch, borrowers with a personal loan do not have a dedicated account manager.
+Regardless, most customers report positive experiences with LendingClub’s customer service, though a few customers have reported difficulty getting in touch with a person who could help solve their problem.

 Negative Reviews & Complaints

-The company also has a little over 200 complaints filed with the Consumer Financial Protection Bureau (CFPB), and a profile on Credit Karma.
-Note that, while many of these complaints are about personal loans, some are for Lending Club’s other services.
+The company also has a little over 200 complaints filed with the Consumer Financial Protection Bureau (CFPB) and has a profile on Credit Karma.
+Note that, while many of these complaints are about personal loans, some are for LendingClub’s other services.

-Lending Club is currently involved in a pending lawsuit with the Federal Trade Commision (FTC), which alleges that Lending Club has not complied with FTC requirements regarding hidden fees and advertising standards.
-Lending Club has issued a response to the FTC refuting these claims, which can be found on their blog.
+LendingClub is currently involved in a pending lawsuit with the Federal Trade Commission (FTC), which alleges that LendingClub has not complied with FTC requirements regarding hidden fees and advertising standards.
+LendingClub has issued a response to the FTC refuting these claims, which can be found on LendingClub’s blog.

-- Origination fee: Some customers claim they were not aware of the origination fee before borrowing.
-However, I saw the fee disclosed in multiple places on the site, such as Lending Club’s Rates & Fees page.
+- Origination Fee: Some customers claim they were not aware of the origination fee before borrowing.
+However, I saw the fee disclosed in multiple places on the site, such as LendingClub’s Rates & Fees page.

-- High interest rates and fees: Some customers felt that the interest rates and origination fees were more expensive than they would have liked.
-If you don’t like the rate you receive from Lending Club, I’d suggest getting your rates from some other personal lenders for comparison; many online lenders are able to give you a quote within minutes without affecting your credit score.
+- High-Interest Rates & Fees: Some customers felt that the interest rates and origination fees were more expensive than they would have liked, with some borrowers complaining about APRs as high as 30-35%.
+If you don’t like the rate you receive from LendingClub, I’d suggest getting your rates from some other personal lenders for comparison; many online lenders can give you a quote within minutes, without affecting your credit score.

-- Application delays: While most customers get their funds in a timely manner, some customers have reported delays during the process.
+- Application Delays: While most customers get their funds in a timely manner, some customers have reported delays during the process.

-- Denial after preapproval: Lending Club sends out mailers claiming that you’ve been “preapproved” for a loan.
-Unfortunately, this is simply a marketing tactic and does not imply that you will be eligible for a loan when Lending Club learns more about you.
+- Denial After Preapproval: LendingClub sends out mailers claiming that you’ve been “preapproved” for a loan.
+Unfortunately, this is simply a marketing tactic and does not imply that you will be eligible for a loan when LendingClub learns more about you.

-It’s also worth noting that, according to the BBB, Lending Club’s name has been used in an advanced fee scam.
-This is how the scam works:
+It’s also worth noting that, according to the BBB, LendingClub’s name has been used in an advanced fee scam.
+Here is how the scam works:

-Consumers applying for a loan at online sites other than Lending Club are subsequently being contacted by representatives claiming to be from Lending Club.
+Consumers applying for a loan at online sites other than LendingClub are subsequently being contacted by representatives claiming to be from LendingClub.
 Loan applicants are told their loan will be approved and the money deposited into their checking account but they first must pay what they are told is a security, insurance or other fee.
-They are asked that the money be put on a prepaid card such as a green dot money pack or in a MoneyGram.
+They are asked that the money be put on a prepaid card like a green dot money pack or in a MoneyGram.

-If in doubt, remember that Lending Club never charges application fees and that their loans are issued via WebBank.
+If in doubt, remember that LendingClub never charges application fees and that its loans are issued via WebBank.

 Positive Reviews & Testimonials

-Here are commonly cited reasons customers like Lending Club’s service:
+Here are commonly cited reasons why customers like LendingClub’s service: